 The anticipation of a root canal procedure can be nerve-racking for a lot of men and women.
 Thankfully, the expert dental team at the Dental Studios will help alleviate some of the anxiety and discomfort from a root canal procedure.
-Drs.
-Daniel Butensky and Richard Procopio at the Dental Studios in Summit and Westfield, New Jersey are well-trained to perform root canals.
+Dr. Daniel Butensky at the Dental Studios in Summit and Westfield, New Jersey is well-trained to perform root canals.
 If you're nervous about having a root canal, book an appointment over the phone or online.
 The professional team at the Dental Studios is ready to soothe your worries.

 A root canal is a dental procedure intended to remove oral discomfort and restore your tooth.
 If your tooth becomes critically infected from the inside, one of the accomplished dentists at the Dental Studios will take out the bacteria and any dead or dying tissue.
 Doing so lets them get rid of your pain and preserve your tooth.